VENICE ART HISTORY

 Giovanni Bellini (1428-1516) is with no doubt one of the most important Renaissance painters, and he is recognized as the most emblematic figure of Venetian Renaissance art peculiarities.

-Giovanni Bellini Giovanni Bellini's Pietà in Venice also worked as sculptor, but he's famous especially for his paintings.
+Giovanni Bellini also worked as sculptor, but he's famous especially for his paintings.
 His own characteristic consisted in developing a new form of landascape, far from the excessive formality of Mantegna, who had great influence on him at a first stage.

 The new developed theme gives importance to the connection between Human and Nature.
 A great example of this style is La pietà, located in the Marciano Museum.